-Back in the ’90s and Aughts, I ran a popular book design blog called Foreword.
+Back in the ’90s and Aughts, my ex-wife and I ran a popular book design blog called Foreword.
 For a variety of reasons, from divorce to moving to Georgia and then deciding to do photography full-time, I got away from it.
 I even let the company name, ospreydesign, get away from me.

 I’ve been seriously regretting losing Foreword for a while now — and its return one of the driving reasons for the new web site.
 Part of that has to do with a return to book design, and wanting to comment on the same, but also because I don’t do social media and have wanted a space to talk about — and get feedback on — items to do with book design, photography, and so much more.
 There’s no place better than your own web site.
-Thus, Foreword is back, this time as part of gileshoover.com.
+Thus, Foreword is back, this time as part of my personal site: gileshoover.com.

 Here’s what ospreydesign looked like way back when:

 The site evolved, but only to a point — those were the days of having to pay attention to screen width.
 Remember: 15-17-inch screens were the new hotness; 13-inch was more normal.
 (Hence the small layout.)
 There was something comforting about it, though, and this look preserved for years.
 Here’s another screenshot: